All Episodes

 I think I've got it in a bag.

-So you know, it's like if you really had this belief that what you do is somehow proprietary, then you would believe that no one is your competition.
+So, you know, it's like, if you really had this belief that what you do is somehow proprietary, then you would believe that no one is your competition.

 But comics aren't like that.

-Um, like at times, if they've been asking, hey, do you know any other really good comedians that could do this club?
+Like, even people that are my friends, I know, like, at times, if they've been asked like, hey, do you know any other really good comedians that could do this club?

 Like, they won't mention my name because they're afraid if I go in and do well, that that'll mean less dates for them.

-It's like y'all motherfuckers met cheating on your wives and husbands, and now you're surprised that you're cheating on each other.
+It's like, y'all motherfuckers met cheating on your wives and husbands, and now you're surprised that you're cheating on each other.

-It's like I watch other comedians talk shit about other comedians to bookers, and then they somehow think that I don't know that they do that about me when I'm not around.
+It's like, I watch other comedians talk shit about other comedians to bookers, and then they somehow think that I don't know that they do that about me when I'm not around.

-Like I it's it's pretty fucking obvious.
+Like, it's pretty fucking obvious.

 Yeah, but they've seen it for years, right?